Describe an Important River in Your Country - IELTS Speaking

 Many people remember with nostalgia what their lives and the river were like before the two dams.
 Others, perhaps more pragmatic, have adapted to the new circumstances.

 The Magdalena River is as extensive as it is diverse.
-In its 1,528 kilometers, millions of birds see in its ecosystem the opportunity to look for food and shelter, either in the perfect temperatures of the páramo de las Papas, where it is born; in the dry forests of hot temperatures of its middle basin; or in its humid swamps near its mouth in the Caribbean.
+In its 1,528 kilometers, millions of birds see in its ecosystem the opportunity to look for food and shelter, either in the perfect temperatures of the páramo de las Papas, where it starts; in the dry forests of hot temperatures of its middle basin; or in its humid swamps near its mouth in the Caribbean.

 In its upper basin, especially in the Colombian Massif, 150 species of birds live, such as ducks, condors, eagles, and Andean guans.
 On the other hand, its middle section is governed by a migratory and endemic avifauna, represented by blue, royal, and white herons, cardinals, parakeets, and turtledoves.